achorg/ach-gatsby-site/content/news/2012/07/jobs-slam-2012/index.md

 If you have a current DH-related job posting or anticipate one in the next few months, please send a message to [stefan.sinclair@mcgill.ca](mailto:stefan.sinclair@mcgill.ca) with the following information:

-- your name, affiliation and basic contact information
+- Your name, affiliation and basic contact information
-- basic information about the job (title, affiliation, duration, etc.)
+- Basic information about the job (title, affiliation, duration, etc.)
-- a link to other information, if available
+- A link to other information, if available

 If you are on the job market or anticipate being so in the next few months, please send me a message with the following:

-- your name, affiliation and basic contact information
+- Your name, affiliation and basic contact information
-- basic information about your qualifications &amp; area of expertise
+- Basic information about your qualifications &amp; area of expertise

 Purveyors and seekers of jobs will each have up to 30 seconds to present.
 Please come join us for this exciting match-making event!